cibolabs/api-docs/afm_tile.md

 ### /legend

-The pixels of of the tiles are coloured.
+The pixels of the tiles are coloured.
 The colours represents a measurement range or category.
 For example, for the TSDM product, the pasture biomass of red pixels is less than 250 kg/ha.